noresources/php-core/README.md

 * Type conversion.
 * Interfaces to describe object which can be represented/converted to a POD type.
 * Containers.
+* Reflection extensions for constants and documentation comments.

 ## Installation